MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/what-are-teams-live-events.md

 Teams delivers chat-based collaboration, calling, meetings, and live events, so you can expand the audience of your meetings.
 Teams live events is an extension of Teams meetings, enabling users to broadcast video and meeting content to a large online audience.
 These are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
 The attendees can watch the live or recorded event in Yammer, Teams, and/or Stream, and can interact with the presenters using moderated Q & A or a Yammer conversation.

+For an overview of how to set up live events and the attendee experience, check out these short [videos](https://support.office.com/en-us/article/video-plan-and-schedule-a-live-event-f92363a0-6d98-46d2-bdd9-f2248075e502).

 Teams live events are considered the next version of Skype Meeting Broadcast and will eventually replace the capabilities provided in Skype Meeting Broadcast.
 At this point, Microsoft will continue to support Skype Meeting Broadcast for users who are using Skype for Business in their organizations, with no disruption in service for new or future events.
 However, we encourage you to try out Teams live events to leverage all the new and exciting features including screen sharing and support for external hardware/software encoders.

 So, let's get started.
 First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they are connected.